tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/模板接口/极速高清转码模板接口/更新极速高清转码模板_intl_en.md

 ## Feature Description
-This API (`UpdateMediaTemplate`) is used to update a top speed codec template.
+This API (`UpdateMediaTemplate`) is used to update a top speed codec transcoding template.

 ## Request